probabilistic-numerics/probnum/docs/source/development/optimizing_code.md

 ### Using Cython

 [Cython](https://cython.org/) allows the user to write code very similar to native Python, which is then compiled to C. This can reduce the amount of computing resources used for a specific function.

-## Benchmarking Probabilistic Numerical Methods

-In ProbNum computational cost with regard to time and memory is measured via a benchmark suite.
-Benchmarks are run by [airspeed velocity](https://asv.readthedocs.io/en/stable/), which also tracks performance changes over time.
-You can view the benchmarks for existing probabilistic numerical methods [here]()